 Undeposited Funds & Bank Deposits

-Rentec Direct has full support to manage your undeposited funds with a flexible interface allowing you to create a deposit slip and mirror the physical bank deposit within your software bank ledgers.
+Rentec Direct has full support to manage your undeposited funds with a flexible interface allowing you to create a deposit slip for any of the bank accounts listed in your Rentec Direct account and mirror the physical bank deposit within your software bank ledgers.

 Understanding the Undeposited Funds Bank Ledger

-Undeposited funds mean money that you have received (cash, checks, money orders) that have not yet been deposited into a bank account.
+Undeposited funds are money that you have received (cash, checks, money orders) that have not yet been deposited into a bank account.

 Undeposited Funds Deposit Slip Settings